RubixML/ML/docs/datasets/generators/blob.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Datasets/Generators/Blob.php">[source]</a></span>

 # Blob
 A normally distributed (Gaussian) n-dimensional blob of samples centered at a given vector.
 The standard deviation can be set for the whole blob or for each feature column independently.
-When a global value is used, the resulting blob will be isotropic and will converge asypmtotically to a sphere.
+When a global standard deviation is used, the resulting blob will be isotropic and will converge asypmtotically to a sphere.

 **Data Types:** Continuous